 The module tracks the actual maintenance cost for labor and material for each truck or piece of equipment.
 To ensure accuracy and reduce input time, the Equipment module is completely integrated with all other Bluegrass modules.

 Other features include:

 Bluegrass provides a simple, straight forward Estimating system that allows you to enter quantities on the screen from your take off sheets.
-Many of our users that have more sophisticated take off systems use our Estimating module for quick estimates and Residential New Construction.
+Many users that have more sophisticated take off systems use the Estimating module for quick estimates and Residential New Construction.

 The Estimating system supports assemblies.
 This allows you to create a detail material list with one entry.
 However, you can modify assemblies on the fly; change the quantity of an item or add/delete the item completely.

 The Estimating module interfaces to proposals so that all estimates and proposals can be tracked.
 For awarded jobs, the Estimating module automatically creates a work order, set ups the jobs with budgets and can create Purchase Order or Inventory requisition.

 Ever wish you had the ability to come in each morning (or call in from the job site, golf course, boat or anywhere) and quickly and accurately get a clear picture of your company’s financial status?
 That this critical financial information, like bank balances, payables, receivables, committed cost, and job status would be available at the click of a button AND provide details when you wanted them?

 This screen is intended for owners and general managers.
 It will automatically be the first screen to appear when the user logs onto Bluegrass, if profile indicates this feature.

 The screen will give a financial picture of the company at a glance showing information such as cash in bank, credit line, Accounts Payable, Accounts Receivable, and committed cost.
 Drill downs will provide additional details.